Posted on Leave a comment

 In the beginning of this chapter he couched this idea by permitting us to call it the Muse, if we felt more comfortable.
 But it was clear he doesn’t really think that.
 His point was all of man’s creative energies are a reflection of God.
 The purpose of our endeavors are for God’s grace and glory and without this higher power we would still be animals living in caves.

 I’m paraphrasing but not by much.
 Granted, near the end I was so exhausted from identifying with EACH AND EVERY EXPLANATION on how Resistance keeps me down, and how this is all my fault, and I’m just a lowly amateur writer, I may have mentally checked out.
-My reception of his thesis is misunderstood, but I my resistance says “not”.
+My reception of his thesis may be misunderstood, but my resistance says “not”.

 I thoroughly disagree with his assessment of where creativity comes from.
 Ascribing creativity to the realm of the supernatural only serves to belittle and dismiss the genius of some, and the efforts of many.